itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/1-variable/README.md

 ### Assessment

-1. Write do-now based off of [assessments from previous lesson]().
-2. Write exit-ticket based off [assessments from current lesson]().

-Students will show progress toward reaching the objective based on their performance on the exit-ticket quiz.
+Students will show progress toward reaching the objective based on their performance on the exit ticket quiz.

 ### Vocabulary